 Erasmus+ Student and Staff Mobility

-The Swiss government has confirmed funding through the Swiss European Mobility Programme will be in place up until and including 2020/2021 – irrespective of a deal or a no deal exit.
+The Swiss government has confirmed funding through the Swiss European Mobility Programme (SEMP) will also be in place up until and including 2020/2021.

 Questions can be directed to Wiebke Leugers, Erasmus+ Manager (firstname.lastname@example.org).